Watching the Detectives (film): Production

 This film marks comedian Paul Soter's directorial debut.
 Soter and his fellow Broken Lizard troupe members Eric Stolhanske and Steve Lemme have cameos in the film.

 Release

-Watching the Detectives made its world premiere at the Tribeca Film Festival on May 1, 2007.
+Watching the Detectives had its world premiere at the Tribeca Film Festival on May 1, 2007.
 The film was originally planned to be released theatrically by Peace Arch Entertainment in North America in early 2008, to coincide with Valentine's Day.
 Instead, it was released in the United States on DVD on August 12, 2008.
 The film was first released on DVD in Poland on February 20, 2008, under the title Uwaga Violet.

+Reception

+On DVD Talk, Phil Bacharach wrote that "Watching the Detectives would like to be a screwball romantic comedy in the tradition of What's Up, Doc? (...) but its head is in a much more precarious position."